Infineon/mtb-example-btstack-freertos-findme/README.md

 </details>

 <details><summary><b>Use Project Creator CLI</b></summary>

 The 'project-creator-cli' tool can be used to create applications from a CLI terminal or from within batch files or shell scripts.
 This tool is available in the *{ModusToolbox&trade; install directory}/tools_{version}/project-creator/* directory.

 Use a CLI terminal to invoke the 'project-creator-cli' tool.
-On Windows, use the command line 'modus-shell' program provided in the ModusToolbox&trade; installation instead of a standard Windows command-line application.
+On Windows, use the command-line 'modus-shell' program provided in the ModusToolbox&trade; installation instead of a standard Windows command-line application.
 This shell provides access to all ModusToolbox&trade; tools.
 You can access it by typing "modus-shell" in the search box in the Windows menu.
 In Linux and macOS, you can use any terminal application.

 The following example clones the "[LE Find me](https://github.com/Infineon/mtb-example-btstack-freertos-findme)" application with the desired name "BluetoothLEFindme" configured for the *CY8CKIT-062-WIFI-BT* BSP into the specified working directory, *C:/mtb_projects*: